Cataracts in Children

 To protect your child’s eyes from the sun, do the following:

-- When in bright sun, make sure your child wears a wide-brimmed hat that shades his or her face.
+- When in bright sun, make sure your child wears a wide-brimmed hat that shades their face.

 - Buy your child sunglasses that block both kinds of UV rays.
 Make sure the sunglasses fit well and are comfortable.